AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-decision-management.md

 To complete the lessons in this section, you must first:

-* Ensure that your organization has access to Adobe Journey Optimizer Ultimate (Journey Optimizer and Offer Decisioning) or Adobe Experience Platform and the Offer Decisioning application service add-on.
+* Ensure that your organization has access to Adobe Journey Optimizer Ultimate (Journey Optimizer and Offer Decisioning) or Adobe Experience Platform and the Offer Decisioning add-on.

 * Complete all lessons for initial configuration of the Platform Web SDK.